owenBeresford/solemn-sandfish/README.md

 I think this problem today is too small for an SPA.
 It doesn't require real- time updates.
 For small and isolated codebases, React in particular is bloatware, and across time is an un-ending source of security problems.
-If this grew to something like grammarly or pro-writing-aid, then an SPA such as React would be a good move.
+If this grew to something like Grammarly or ProWritingAid, then an SPA such as React would be a good move.

 I believe in writing to the scale of NOW and keeping budget available for later.